INFO-4602-5602/project-1-knights207210/Submissions/han/readme.txt

 Note for Bell Styling your Vis: I choose the neon style because the description inspired me to do so.
 Since I am not very familiar with styling CSS file, neon style provided by description could be a good starting point.

 Note for Whistle Replication: I used Tableau to create the visualisations.
 I first imported the data sets and then edit the range of x-/y-axis as well as title, color and point size.
 Differences: Tableau was indeed much faster when creating these visualisations because of its user-friendly interface, however, D3.js is more flexible and allowed me to explore more possibilities when styling my graphs.

+Note: in Bell ToolTips, if labels for x and y values don’t show up, please refresh the page and try again.
+This is unstable sometimes in some kind of browsers.